vasu31dev/playwright-ts/docs/Utilities.md

 The framework provides a set of utility functions that simplify common actions and assertions in Playwright.
 These functions are located in the `tests/utils` directory and include:

+- [page-utils.ts](#page-utilities): This file contains functions for setting and getting pages, switching between the pages and closing a page.

 - [locator-utils.ts](#locator-utilities): This file contains functions for locating web elements in different ways, such as by test ID, label, text, CSS, or XPath.

 - [action-utils.ts](#action-utilities): This file contains functions for performing actions such as clicking, filling input fields, selecting options from dropdowns, and navigating between pages.